 Although reasonable care has been taken in preparing these guidelines, any guidance of this sort has the potential to contain errors in both fact and opinion.
 In particular, there is the possibility that specific data (particularly drug doses and recommendations about drug administration) could be inaccurate.
 What is more, recommendations about specific investigation pathways could contain errors, or may be superseded in time by newer, more appropriate guidelines or pathways.

-Clinicians should consult other sources of information, especially if there is some doubt, including product information sheets, the Waikato DHB intranet Drug References – Paediatric and Neonates, Paediatric Antimicrobial Prescribing and New Zealand Formulary for prescribing information, and the laboratory ranges for investigation results.
+Clinicians should consult other sources of information, especially if there is some doubt, including product information sheets, Te Whatu Ora Waikato intranet Drug References – Paediatric and Neonates, Paediatric Antimicrobial Prescribing and New Zealand Formulary for prescribing information, and the laboratory ranges for investigation results.

 While we are happy to make these guidelines accessible for use at other institutions, it is the responsibility of the health care practitioners using these guidelines to adapt them for safe use within their institutions and for the individual needs of patients.

 Trade names used in these guidelines are for identification and exemplar purposes only.
 They do not imply endorsement of any particular drug or vaccine.

 This site does not accept referrals or provide clinical advice in response to questions.